jasonEthereum/Gigante/README.md

-# Gigante

-Gigante Rental Cars Liquidation and Distribution Summary
+# Gigante Rental Cars Liquidation and Distribution Summary

 Gigante is the largest rental car company in South America, with multiple offices spread across many Latin American countries.
 Unfortunately, a series of misfortunes has caused Gigante to enter bankruptcy.
 Since credit is not available for a restructuring the court has accepted the liquidation plan submitted by the creditors.